-The answer to this question needs to demonstrate a concise and confident worker, and ideally shouldn’t be a detractor to the necessary skills required for the job.
+The answer to this question needs to demonstrate a concise and confident worker.
+This also ideally shouldn’t be a detractor to the necessary skills required for the job.
 Be sure to pick a trait that you know the company will value.
-For example, if it’s a large organization such as GE, punctuality may be the answer, while if you’re interviewing at a startup then it may lean towards self-descriptive traits such as ‘innovator’ or ‘problem solver’.
+For example, if it’s a large organization such as GE, punctuality may be the answer.
+While if you’re interviewing at a startup then it may lean towards self-descriptive traits such as ‘innovator’ or ‘problem solver’.

 How is this position different/similar to others you’re after?

-The interviewer uses this question to know if the applicant is applying to other jobs.
+In this case the interviewer uses this behavioral interview question to know if the applicant is applying to other jobs.

 “This is actually only one of two positions I have applied to.
-The other one simply wasn’t the right fit for me because they needed someone with more management experience to head their IT department.
+The other one simply wasn’t the right fit for me.
+This was because they needed someone with more management experience to head their IT department.
 I am much more hands-on.
 I want to do my job, what I love, not manage other workers doing their jobs.”

 Can you list three strengths/weaknesses?